Deviated Nasal Septum

 - Difficulty in breathing

 How is a deviated symptom diagnosed?

-A deviated septum might be congenital (present at birth) or the result of an injury and can be diagnosed by Dr. Lieberman via physical examination utilizing a nasal speculum to spread open the nostrils.
+A deviated septum might be congenital (present at birth) or the result of an injury and can be diagnosed by Dr. Lieberman or Dr. Bailor via physical examination utilizing a nasal speculum to spread open the nostrils.

 How is a deviated septum treated?

 Septoplasty is a surgical procedure that takes approximately 90 minutes and is performed in an out patient surgery center.
-Dr. Lieberman works through the nose and make an incision in the septum to remove the excess cartilage or bone causing the deviation.
+Your surgeon works through the nose and make an incision in the septum to remove the excess cartilage or bone causing the deviation.
 After the septum is straightened, small splints will be temporarily inserted and the patient’s nose will be “packed” with gauze overnight.